damonyoungcc/english-interview/README.md

 3. report and order management system to check the order history.

 ### main tech stack
-The main tech stack is React, Redux, and TypeScript.
+The main tech stack is React, Redux, and TypeScript Modern Javascript, Vite and Webpack.
+And we use SSG framework vitepress to do the documentation system.
+And we have some collaboration project with other company use vue3, vue-router and we need to maintain this project.

 ## 2. What were the challenges in this project?